soilspectroscopy/ossl-models/README.md

 | zn.ext_usda.a1073_mg.kg        | Zinc, Extractable, Mehlich3                         | log1p          |

-Final evaluation was performed with external (`outer`) 10-fold cross validation of the final models using root mean square error (`rmse`), mean error (`bias`), R squared (`rsq`), Lin’s concordance correlation coefficient (`ccc`), and ratio of performance to the interquartile range (`rpiq`).
+Final evaluation was performed with external (`outer`) 10-fold cross validation of the tuned models using root mean square error (`rmse`), mean error (`bias`), R squared (`rsq`), Lin’s concordance correlation coefficient (`ccc`), and ratio of performance to the interquartile range (`rpiq`).

 Validation plots are available in the [`out/plots`](out/plots) folder.

-Final fitted models along with their performance can be found in [out/fitted_models_performance_v1.2.csv](out/fitted_models_performance_v1.2.csv)
+Final fitted models description along with their performance can be found in [out/fitted_models_performance_v1.2.csv](out/fitted_models_performance_v1.2.csv)

 # Using OSSL models in your computer